pelscosta-pixel/AbasteceCerto/replit.md

 # Overview

 This is a full-stack fuel efficiency calculator application built with React and Express.
-The app helps users determine whether gasoline or ethanol is more cost-effective based on their vehicle's consumption rates and current fuel prices.
-It features a mobile-first design with a clean, intuitive interface for vehicle setup, price input, and calculation results.
+The app helps users manage multiple vehicles and determine whether gasoline or ethanol is more cost-effective based on each vehicle's consumption rates and current fuel prices.
+It features a mobile-first design with database storage for multiple named vehicles, vehicle selection interface, and quick price calculation workflow.

 # User Preferences